nikomatsakis/reference/src/expressions/method-call-expr.md

 }
 ```

+r[expr.method.edition2021]
+> [!EDITION-2021]
-> **Edition differences**: Before the 2021 edition, during the search for visible methods, if the candidate receiver type is an [array type], methods provided by the standard library [`IntoIterator`] trait are ignored.
+> Before the 2021 edition, during the search for visible methods, if the candidate receiver type is an [array type], methods provided by the standard library [`IntoIterator`] trait are ignored.
 >
 > The edition used for this purpose is determined by the token representing the method name.
 >